Pointe du Hoc: Attack

-Multiple copies of the Rangers orders were released in 2012 by the US National Archives, indicating that Lt.
-Col. Rudder had been told of the guns' removal prior to landing.
-His D-Day orders went beyond the taking of Pointe du Hoc and remained consistent: Land at Pointe du Hoc & Omaha Beach; advance along the coast; take the town of Grandcamp, attack the Maisy Batteries and reach the "D-Day Phase Line" (close to Osmanville) two hours before dark.
-The Rangers could then repel counterattacks along the Grandcamp-Vierville road, via the Isigny-Bayeux road or diagonally across open fields.
-They could also prevent mobile 150mm artillery getting within a 12-mile range of the beachhead.

-The Rangers trained specifically for the 12-mile inland march during the Slapton Sands exercises in England, and the First Infantry Division was also given the same "D-Day Phase Line" objective.

-Once captured, Pointe du Hoc did not result in any observational disadvantage for the German Army as they already used the taller Chateau, houses and churches in the area.

-The Small Unit Actions Report written by US Army Intelligence, states that there were times (some hours) when the Rangers did not see a single German after the initial fighting.
-Historians suggest this gave Lt.
-Col. Rudder the time to have continued with his objectives.
-No documentary evidence has been produced ordering Rudder to stay and "guard the road" behind Pointe du Hoc or wait for reinforcements.
-Yet that version of events is often stated as factual in books written prior to 2012.
+The Small Unit Actions Report, written by US Army Intelligence, states that there were times (some hours) when the Rangers did not see a single German after the initial fighting.
+Amateur Historian Gary Sterne suggests this gave Lt.
+Col. Rudder the time to have continued moving inland.
+This plan would have only been possible had the remainder of the 2nd Rangers come in as reinforcements, but that would have also possibly cost Omaha Beach.
+Despite what Sterne would suggest, after two days of fighting, 77 of the 225 soldiers that had landed at the Pointe had been killed, with another 152 wounded, indicating that there was indeed fierce fighting occurring.
+Thomas M. Hatfield, a senior research fellow at the Dolph Briscoe Center for American History at the University of Texas at Austin, and director of its Military History Institute, notes that the allegations that "Rudder knew of a secret intelligence report claiming the enemy guns on Pointe du Hoc had been removed, negating the necessity of an assault to destroy them," are, "entirely false."
+Hatfield continued, "Rudder reviewed the operations order with (Maj.
+Gen. Clarence) Huebner (Bradley’s designee commanding all forces going to Omaha Beach and Pointe du Hoc) for the last time on May 28, three days before loading his men onto troopships for the crossing.
+Records kept by Huebner’s staff reveal no indication that they questioned the presence of the fabled guns."

 German counter-attacks

 The costliest part of the battle for Pointe du Hoc for the Rangers came after the successful cliff assault.
 Determined to hold the vital high ground, yet isolated from other Allied forces, the Rangers fended off several counter-attacks from the German 914th Grenadier Regiment.
 The 5th Ranger Battalion and elements of the 116th Infantry Regiment headed towards Pointe du Hoc from Omaha Beach.
 However, only twenty-three Rangers from the 5th were able to link up with the 2nd Rangers during the evening of 6 June 1944.
 During the night the Germans forced the Rangers into a smaller enclave along the cliff, and some were taken prisoner.

 It was not until the morning of 8 June that the Rangers at Pointe du Hoc were finally relieved by the 2nd and 5th Rangers, plus the 1st Battalion of the 116th Infantry, accompanied by tanks from the 743rd Tank Battalion.

-When the Rangers began suffering heavy losses, brief consideration was given to sending in the 84-man Marine Detachment aboard the battleship U.S.S.
-Texas on the morning of 7 June.
+When the Rangers began suffering heavy losses, brief consideration was given to sending in the 84-man Marine Detachment aboard the battleship USS Texas on the morning of 7 June.
 At the last minute, word was passed down through the Army chain of command that no Marines would be allowed to go ashore, not even providing armed escort on landing craft ferrying Army troops or supplies.